German navy chief Schönbach resigns over comments on Putin, Crimea | DW | 22.01.2022

 Kyiv also highlighted its "deep disappointment" at the German government's position "on the failure to provide defense weapons to Ukraine."
 The lack of weapons support is another point of contention between the two countries.

-On Friday, Germany reportedly went as far as block Estonia from sending its German-made weapons to Ukraine.
+On Friday, reports emerged about Germany blocking Estonia from sending its German-made weapons to Ukraine.

 Berlin has long argued that it does not support sending weapons to active conflict zones and stressed that such deliveries would hinder negotiations and a peaceful resolution to the crisis.